Index

 See harmony:make-simple-server for more information on accepted initargs.

-In order to play back a sound, just access its resource and play it back:
+Finally, in order to play back the sound, just access its resource and call play:

 (org.shirakumo.fraf.harmony:play (// 'my-project 'sound))